Ukratic/Media_bias/README.md

 - Check labels and vocabulary consistency
 <img src="https://github.com/Ukratic/Media_bias/blob/main/images/distrib.png" alt="Dynamic Distribution of topics" width="800" height="400"/>

-Most journals clearly have more articles around April 10th and 24th : the 1st and 2nd round of the french presidential elections.<br>
+Most journals clearly have more articles on French Politics around April 10th and 24th : the 1st and 2nd round of the French presidential elections.<br>
 The topic of French Politics is almost always at the top in this period, though International news (mostly about Ukraine) take the lead in February and March for some journals.

 <img src="https://github.com/Ukratic/Media_bias/blob/main/images/avg_topics.png" alt="Daily average topics" width="800" height="400"/>